 Cooper Smith, L2 Director of Amazon research, AdWeek

 There are two keywords for Google Express: brands and retailers.
 While Google and Amazon will, no doubt, continue to thrive as competitors and contemporaries, their paths are not going to be the exact same.
-It is easy to compare subscriptions plans or speed of delivery, but the real quest to be consumer’s one-stop-shop has as much to do with how people shop as logistics.
+It’s easy to compare subscriptions plans or speed of delivery, but the real quest to be consumer’s one-stop-shop has as much to do with how people shop as logistics.

 Still want to list on Amazon?
 Check out our introduction to selling on Amazon.

 Yes, Google Express did offer fast, fresh deliveries for a time, making it a strong competitor with Amazon Fresh and other quick-turnaround services.
 However, this is no longer the case, and Google Express has cut perishables from their offerings.
 It is clear Amazon and Google must compete, to an extent, on daily items.
-Still, Google does not seem to be going head-to-head with Amazon on this matter.
+Still, Google does not seem to be going head-to-head with Amazon here.
 If you are looking for fresh fruit within the next two hours, that would be Amazon Fresh.
 Cutting perishables has allowed Google Express to move forward and expand their market in other ways.
 At least for now.

 Being newer, Google Express naturally makes you wonder: who’s really using it?
 Is there some anti-Amazon niche that wants only Google?
 In reality, many folks on Google Express are just ordinary people looking for an easier way to shop.